Rey Vicente Anglada: Managerial career

 Anglada returned to baseball in 2001 when he was tapped to manage his former team, Industriales.
 He led the team to a championship in two consecutive years, 2003 and 2004, on both occasions defeating Villa Clara.
 Industriales again won the championship under Anglada in 2006, that time against Santiago de Cuba.
 After the 2007 season ended in a loss in the finals against Santiago, Anglada stepped down from his post as Industriales manager.

 Anglada managed the Cuban national team from 2006 to 2008.
 While leading the national team, he won the Central American and Caribbean Games in Cartagena, as well as the 2007 Intercontinental Cup in Taipei and the 2007 Pan American Games in Rio de Janeiro.

-He managed in Panama's provincial circuit, the Campeonato Mayor, steering Bocas del Toro in 2009, 2010, and 2017, and Colón in 2012, 2013, and 2015; during this period, he served on the coaching staff of the Panamanian youth team that competed at the 2012 18U Baseball World Championship.
+He managed in Panama's provincial circuit, the Campeonato de Béisbol Mayor, steering Bocas del Toro in 2009, 2010, and 2017, and Colón in 2012, 2013, and 2015; during this period, he served on the coaching staff of the Panamanian youth team that competed at the 2012 18U Baseball World Championship.
 In 2016, he managed his first professional club, the Orientales de Granada of the Nicaraguan Professional Baseball League.

 In 2019, he was again appointed to head the national team for the 2019 Pan American Games; he was slated to also manage at the 2019 WBSC Premier12, but was ultimately replaced by Miguel Borroto.

 Anglada was originally announced as the manager for the El Salvador at the 2023 Central American and Caribbean Games, but he was ultimately replaced by Jorge Luis Avellan after the two sides failed to agree on contractual terms.